 The required assessment of the values was not done.
 The March 1999 Forest Agreements committed NSW to undertake studies of rainforest and to nominate additional qualifying areas of reserves for World Heritage Listing as extensions by 1 April 2001.
 They also agreed to identify qualifying eucalypt and Aboriginal dreaming sites by 2002.
 In 2007 the name of the world heritage property was changed to Gondwana Rainforests of Australia.

 In 2009 the rainforest assessment was finally undertaken, though other values were not considered.
 In 2010 the NSW, Queensland and the Commonwealth Governments submitted a Tentative List of 459,739 ha of NSW national parks to the World Heritage Centre which were proposed, along with Queensland reserves, for future nomination as additions to the Gondwana Rainforests of Australia World Heritage area on the basis of rainforest values.

 No further progress has been made.
+There has still been no assessment of the values of Eucalyptus dominated vegetation, passive marginal swells or Aboriginal ceremonial sites.
 An expansion of the Gondwana Rainforests of Australia World Heritage property will increase recognition of these reserves’ values, provide another layer of protection, attract tourists, and require the Commonwealth to assist in management costs.
 It is long overdue. (see Assessing World Heritage Values)